What is a BRAVO pH capsule study?

 Who needs a Bravo pH capsule study?

 A BRAVO capsule study or test may be recommended if you suffer from heartburn, chest pain, chronic and/or night-time cough, chest pain and asthma.
-The test will help to diagnose GORD (gastroesophageal reflux disease) or LPR (laryngopharyngeal or ‘silent’ reflux) and determine their severity.
+The test will help to diagnose GERD (gastroesophageal reflux disease) or LPR (laryngopharyngeal or ‘silent’ reflux) and determine their severity.

 A BRAVO capsule test isn’t suitable for everyone.
 If you have a pacemaker, implantable defibrillator or neurostimulator, a history of bleeding disorders, or suffer from stricture, esophageal varices or severe esophagitis, a different kind of pH test will be recommended.
 Due to the magnet inside the capsule, the BRAVO test is also unsuitable for anyone needing an MRI scan within a month of the test.